Shinxis/Keyboard-Layout/README.md

 <br>
 ![Example](./Finger_stress_example.png)<br>
 <br>
-Personal experiences:<br>
-- Learning a new layout can take time, but it is worth it:<br>

 To make your own keyboard layout, you may use these applications/methods:<br>
 - Mac OS X: &nbsp; Ukelele<br>
 - Windows:  &nbsp;&nbsp; Microsoft Keyboard Layout Creator<br>
 - Linux:    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Edit text files in /usr/share/X11/xkb/symbols/<br>
 - iOS:      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MyKeyboard / MyKeyboard Pro by Quintschaf GbR (paid App, under 10 eur, but well worth it)<br>
 <br>
 Personal experiences:<br>
 - Learning a new layout can take time, but it is worth it:<br>
 - The layouts do NOT get mixed up.
 It's like two different languages.
 You can even practice the new layout at your own pace while still using QWERTY, until you are fast enough to do a gradual swap.<br>